Twisted Superfields: Introduction

 \section{Introduction}

 Supersymmetric gauge theories have many attractive properties.
-For example, they are (i) holomorphic, (ii) invariant to local gauge transformations in superspace, and (iii) invariant to global translations in superspace.
+For example, they provide a natural mechanism for cancellation of quadratic divergences and a resolution of the Hierarchy Problem.
+They do this by being (i) holomorphic, (ii) invariant to local gauge transformations in superspace, and (iii) invariant to global translations in superspace.
 A difficulty with supersymmetric theories, however, is that they predict that for every particle that has been observed, there is another partner particle that has not yet been seen.
 As experiments probe higher and higher energies, the fact that no partner particle has been found becomes more problematic.
 Early on, supersymmetry practitioners asked whether some of the existing observed particles could actually be supersymmetric partners with each other.
-The HLS theorem \cite{HLS} mostly rules out this possibility with some possible minor exceptions (like the Higgs boson being a slepton \cite{slepton-Higgs}).
+The HLS theorem \cite{HLS} mostly rules out this possibility with some minor exceptions (like the Higgs boson being a slepton \cite{slepton-Higgs}).
 But even those exceptions are generally not accepted for other reasons.

 The model presented in this paper incorporates the first two features of supersymmetry listed above, but not the third.
 Since the model is not invariant to superspace translations, it is not supersymmetric.
-Consequently, there is no a priori guarantee that quadratic divergences cancel, so the Hierarchy Problem could still be an issue.
+Consequently, there is no a priori guarantee that quadratic divergences cancel.
 That being said, many quadratic divergences are cancelled for supersymmetric gauge theories primarily due to the fact that the theories are holomorphic and invariant to superspace gauge transformations.
 Also, local superspace gauge transformations turn scalar bosons into fermions, and fermions do not have quadratic divergences.
 Divergences may cancel in this theory for similar reasons.
-To that point, for nonsupersymmetric gauge theories similar to the one presented in this paper, it has been shown explicitly that quadratic divergences cancel to at least the two-loop order \cite{U3xU3,Twisted-Superfields}.
+To that point, for nonsupersymmetric gauge theories similar to the one presented in this paper, it has been shown explicitly that quadratic divergences cancel to at least the two-loop order \cite{Twisted-Superfields}.

 The superspace gauge transformations of the model are built on the group U(3)$\times$U(3).
 The field content of the model includes constructions built in N=1 superspace that are not N=1 superfields but are nonetheless called ``twisted superfields'' by way of analogy.
 Specifically, the model includes a real ``twisted superfield'', an adjoint-representation chiral ``twisted superfield'', and three flavors of fundamental and anti-fundamental chiral ``twisted superfields''.